separate-strings/separate-strings.github.io/_posts/articles/2016-01-10-why-polyphonic-distortion.md

 ---
 layout: media
-title: "Why Polyphonic Distortion?"
+title: "Why Polyphonic Distortion"
 categories: articles
-date: 2014-05-30T11:39:03-04:00
-modified:
-excerpt: "Distortion is most spread reason to treat strings separately, because it eliminates the intereference between strings. "
+excerpt: "Sa central problem of this marvelous technology is the connection between instrument and amplifier"
-tags: []
+tags: [intro, hexaphonic, test]
-image: light_synth.jpg
-  feature:
-  teaser:
+ads: true
 ---

 Distortion created the rock sound.
 It started from a technical limitation: When playing the guitar amps too loud, the clipping of the waves two very distinced effects: